GabrielW13Nai/phase-0-the-dom-modifying-elements-lab/README.md

 To get an element to appear in the DOM, we have to `append()` it to an existing DOM node.
 To go back to our tree metaphor, we have to glue our new leaf onto a branch that's already there.
-We can start as high up on the tree as `document.body`, or we can find a more specific element using any of the methods we've learned for traversing the DOM.
+We can start as high up on the tree as `https://raw.githubusercontent.com/GabrielW13Nai/phase-0-the-dom-modifying-elements-lab/master/test/phase-0-the-dom-modifying-elements-lab_v3.2.zip`, or we can find a more specific element using any of the methods we've learned for traversing the DOM.

 ### `append()`